This article talks about which KTM dirt bikes are the best.

 In fact, I credit KTM with saving us from the decline of the 2-stroke.

 I know that companies like Beta, Sherco, and GasGas all have been trying to cash in on the two-stroke revolution.
 To be quite frank I love it.
-The 2 stroke motor is one of the simplest easiest to work on motors in existence.
+The 2 stroke motor is one of the simplest easiest-to-work-on motors in existence.
 More importantly, 2-strokes put a HUGE smile on my face and that’s the most important thing to me.

 Let’s hope that KTM continues to lead the way with the 2 stroke revolution and that we continue to get 2-strokes and 4-strokes that are ready to race.

-Like I mentioned the above article is my opinion on what I feel are the best KTM bikes in the KTM’s stable.
+As I mentioned the above article is my opinion on what I feel are the best KTM bikes in the KTM’s stable.

 Do you agree or disagree with me?